MOTHER NATURE

 The plots of the Domaine extend over 4 hectares of steep terrain, at the top of the Dentelles Sarrasines in this grandiose landscape, protected by high limestone rocks artistically carved by erosion.
 Resulting from the scree of the Dentelles, the clay-limestone soils made up of blue marls form unique terroirs where old Grenache vines over 50 years old flourish, which give birth each year to wines of character.

-In this biodiversity setting, my vines flourish at more than 500 meters above sea level.
-They profit both from the benefits of the Provençal sun and from a North-East exposure which brings the necessary freshness during periods of drought, avoids the excessive heat of summer and gives the wines a finesse and acidity so typical.
+In this haven of biodiversity, my vines flourish at over 450 meters above sea level.
+They benefit both from the advantages of the Provençal sun and a Northeast exposure, which provides the necessary coolness during dry periods, avoids the excessive heat of summer, and imparts the wines with a typical finesse and freshness.